Dungan Revolt (1862–1877): Flight of the Dungans to the Russian Empire

 Another wave of immigration followed in the early 1880s.

 In accordance with the terms of the Treaty of Saint Petersburg signed in February 1881, which required the withdrawal of the Russian troops from the Upper Ili Basin (the Kulja area), the Hui and Taranchi (Uighur) people of the region were allowed to opt for moving to the Russian side of the border.
 Most people choose that option and according to Russian statistics, 4,682 Hui moved to the Russian Empire under the treaty.
 They migrated in many small groups between 1881 and 1883, settling in the village of Sokuluk some 30 km west of Bishkek, as well as at a number of points between the Chinese border and Sokuluk, in south-eastern Kazakhstan and northern Kyrgyzstan.

 The descendants of these rebels and refugees still live in Kyrgyzstan and neighboring parts of Russia, Kazakhstan, Tajikistan and Uzbekistan.
 They still call themselves the Hui people (Huizu), but to the outsiders they are known as Dungan, which means Eastern Gansu in Chinese.

-After the Sino-Soviet split, Soviet propaganda writers such as Rais Abdulkhakovich Tuzmukhamedov called the Dungan revolt (1862–1877) a "national liberation movement" for their political purposes.
+After the Sino-Soviet split, Soviet propaganda writers such as Rais Abdulkhakovich Tuzmukhamedov called the Dungan Revolt (1862–1877) a "national liberation movement" for their political purposes.

 Increase in Hui military power

 The revolt increased the power of Hui Generals and military men in the Qing Empire.
-Many Hui Generals who served in the campaign were promoted by the Emperor, including Ma Anliang, and Dong Fuxiang.
-This led Hui armies to fight again in the Dungan Revolt (1895) against the rebels, and in the Boxer Rebellion against Christian Western Armies.
+Many Hui generals who served in the campaign were promoted by the Emperor, including Ma Anliang, and Dong Fuxiang.
+This led Hui armies to fight again in the Dungan Revolt (1895-1896) against the rebels, and in the Boxer Rebellion against Western armies.
 The Muslim Gansu braves and Boxers, attacked and killed Chinese Christians in revenge for foreign attacks on Chinese, and were the fiercest attackers during the siege of the legations from 20 June to 14 August 1900.

 Dungan rebels were known to avoid attacking Christians and people took refuge in Christian churches.
-Some, therefore, attribute the mass increase of Catholics and Protestant population along the west bank of yellow river in Gansu and Shanxi to people who sought refuge in churches.
+Some, therefore, attribute the significant increase in Catholics and Protestants along the west bank of the Yellow River in Gansu and Shanxi to people who sought refuge in churches.

-Ma Fuxiang, Ma Qi, and Ma Bufang were descendants of the Hui military men from this era, and they became important and high ranking Generals in the Republic of China National Revolutionary Army.
+Ma Fuxiang, Ma Qi, and Ma Bufang were descendants of the Hui military men from this era, and they became important and high ranking Generals in the Republic of China's National Revolutionary Army.

 These pro-Qing Hui warlords rose to power by their fighting against Muslim rebels.
-The sons of the defected Muslim warlords of the Dungan Revolt (1862–77) helped the Qing crush the Muslim rebels in the Dungan Revolt (1895–96).
+The sons of the defected Muslim warlords of the Dungan Revolt (1862–1877) helped the Qing crush the Muslim rebels in the Dungan Revolt (1895–1896).